-The Carleton College Circulation Plan with the guidance of the oversight committee was charged to develop a plan which improves vehicular, pedestrian and bicycle circulation for the entire Carleton College Campus.
-The plan was to outline implementation strategies over the next decade to achieve the goals inspired by the 2011 Climate Action Plan, 2012 Strategic Plan, and 2014 Facilities Master Plan.
+The Carleton College Circulation Plan with the guidance of the oversight committee was charged to develop a plan which improves vehicular, pedestrian and bicycle circulation for the Carleton College Campus.
+The plan was to outline implementation strategies over the next decade to achieve the goals inspired by the 2011 Climate Action Plan, 2012 Strategic Plan, 2014 Facilities Master Plan, and 2017 Utilities Master Plan.

-What this document outlines are series of discoveries.
+What this document outlines are series of discoveries,